Makrakomi

 Makrakomi (Μακρακώμη) is a town and a municipality in the western part of the Phthiotis regional unit, in Greece.
 The seat of the municipality is the town Spercheiada.

 Geography

 Makrakomi is built on the southern slopes of Western Othrys at an altitude of 280 m.
 It overlooks the river Spercheios and its valley.
-Makrakomi is located east of Karpenisi, ENE of Agrinio, south of Karditsa, west of Lamia and the GR-1/E65 and the E75 as well as the GR-3 and WNW of Amfissa.
-Makrakomi is linked with the GR-38 (Agrinio - Evrytania - Lamia).
+Makrakomi is located east of Karpenisi, ENE of Agrinio, south of Karditsa, west of Lamia and WNW of Amfissa.
+Makrakomi is next to the EO38 national road, which connects Lamia with Agrinio and Thermo.

 Municipality

 The Municipality of Makrakomi was formed at the 2011 local government reform by the merger of the following 4 former municipalities, that became municipal units (constituent communities in brackets):